 The deductible temporary differences do not expire.
 Deferred tax assets have not been recognized in respect of these items because it is not probable that future taxable profit will be available against which the Company can utilize the benefits therefrom.
-The

-Canadian capital tax losses do not expire.
-The Canadian non-capital tax losses of \$346 million will expire between fiscal 2027 and fiscal 2038.
+The Canadian capital tax losses do not expire.
+The Canadian non-capital tax losses of \$347 million will expire between fiscal 2028 and fiscal 2041.

 The Company has temporary differences associated with its investments in its foreign subsidiaries, branches and interests in joint operations.
-At March 31, 2021, the Company has no recognized deferred tax liabilities in respect of these temporary differences.
+As at March 31, 2022, the Company has no recognized deferred tax liabilities in respect of these temporary differences.

-18. Per Share Amounts
+19. Per Share Amounts